 12 If “forever” means “eternity” what does “forever and ever” mean?

 13 If God is Love and has all power, will He not find away to save all (1 Tim.
 4:9-11)?

 15 Will God ever actually become All in all (1 Cor.15:28)?

 It is amazing that so many doctrines not taught in Scripture have been branded as orthodox.
 As long as men accepted popery and priestcraft as orthodox, they were ignorant.
 But a fresh study of the Greek Scriptures at the time of the Reformation convinced believers that God was justifying sinners by faith, and consequently they broke with tradition and sought for a firm basis of truth in God’s Word.
 You too will find new wonders in the Sacred Scriptures when you are ready to throw off the yoke of tradition and the fear of what people will say, and with a prayerful and teachable spirit, you study His Word and believe God!

 1 The Sacred Scriptures were not written in English but in Hebrew, Chaldee, and Greek.

 2 The socalled Bibles we have today are but man’s translations of God’s Word, and are, therefore, imperfect.

 3 Faulty versions have helped create the many sects and divisions of Christendom.

 4 Inaccurate renderings have given rise to unjustified hopes, and consequent skepticism.

-which God gave unto Him to show unto His servants things which must
+gave unto Him to show unto His servants things which must shortly come to

 5 Truth for the Church which is Christ’s body is found in the thirteen epistles of Paul.
 Read Eph.
 3:2-9.